dazege11/Prediction-of-DAAO-Activity-Categories/README.md

 The raw data from the analyses in the paper can be found here: https://drive.google.com/drive/folders/1UJDOld0qZHSBSb1vNGik5AeufPUpS682?usp=sharing

-The folder contains the following files about the activity prediction result used in paper:
+The folder contains the following file about the activity prediction result used in paper:

 * `prediction_result.csv` -- Results with the mutation prediction results listed in the Paper.